-Like most literature-based curricula with a Christian worldview, we study history chronologically, beginning with Creation.
+Like most literature-based curricula, we study history chronologically, beginning with Creation.
 But our History Cycle is a little different.

 Most history cycles rotate through history every four years.
-I initially tried that history cycle with our kids, too –but unfortunately, by the time the Ancient period rolled around again four years later – my younger kids didn’t remember a thing!
+I initially tried that history cycle with our kids, too.
+Unfortunately, by the time the Ancient period rolled around again four years later, my younger kids didn’t remember a thing!

 So we follow a different history rotation with our curriculum.
 In fact, we repeat the history cycle each year.

-After a year, even your youngest children will recall that the Middle Ages were the time of kings, knights, and castles.
-They will remember enough the next year to be able to connect new information to the old information…which is the way we learn.
+After a year, even your younger children will recall that the Middle Ages were the time of kings, knights, and castles.
+The next year, they’ll connect new information to the old information.
+Which is the way we learn, according to science research.

 Year builds upon year, layer by layer.